-these are the equations relating the expected value functions of the clipped Slepian process to the switching time distribution of the non-stationary switch process.
-For the equations to correspond to a valid probability density function, they need to be completely monotone.
-To verify that they are indeed completely monotone for a given pair of ${E_u^+}'$ and ${E_u^-}'$ is difficult at best.
+For the equations to correspond to valid probability distributions, they need to be completely monotone.
+To verify it for a given pair of ${E_u^+}'$ and ${E_u^-}'$ is difficult at best.
 This is where the utility of Theorem \ref{th:2} becomes apparent.
-Since it provides easy-to-check conditions on ${E_u^+}'$ and ${E_u^-}'$ such that they correspond to valid probability distributions, the next theorem formulates this in the context of the Clipped Slepian process. \begin{theorem} Let $X$ be a stationary Gaussian process with the twice continuous differentiable covariance function $r(t)$ $t\in \mathbb{R}$.
+Since it provides easy-to-check conditions on ${E_u^+}'$ and ${E_u^-}'$ such that they correspond to valid probability distributions, the next theorem formulates this in the context of the clipped Slepian process. \begin{theorem} Let $X$ be a stationary Gaussian process with the twice continuous differentiable covariance function $r(t)$ $t\in \mathbb{R}$.
 If for a given level $u$ the functions $E_u^+$ and $E_u^-$ from Proposition~\ref{th:expctSlep} are monotone, then the approximated excursion distributions above and below the level $u$ in the Slepian based IIA has the stochastic representation

 where sums over the empty set are zero when the sum is empty. $\nu_\alpha$ and $\nu_\beta$ are geometrically distributed with parameters

 respectively, and the variables $X_i$'s and $Y_i$'s have densities